Specifications for the Polini Thor models

 - Change redrive oil The exhaust assembly should be removed to get access to the drain plug.
 Use a cord to remove the exhaust springs.
 Remove the two button-head screws that hold the exhaust assembly to the frame.

-- Starter – Replace the entire starter with this one.
+- Starter – Replace the entire starter with a clone.
 If you don't, you will wish you had.
-We have spent 100 hours attempting to fix this mess but there is always some new quirk that causes the starter to blow -- at the most inconvenient times.
+We have spent dozens of hours attempting to fix this mess but there is always some new quirk that causes the starter to disintegrate -- at the most inconvenient times!

 Every year (minimum)

-- Rebuild the carburetor The fuel pump will not work properly unless unless the carburetor is rebuilt often!
+- Rebuild the carburetor The fuel pump will not work properly unless unless the carburetor is rebuilt.

 - Replace the inline fuel filter.